DLLDN/DLLDN/README.md

-- 👋 Hi, I’m @DLLDN
-- I am an aspiring data analyst
+- I work in Compliance and Anti-Money Laundering, completing a variety of AML related projects
 - Working with SQL, Python, R and Tableau
-- CompTIA Data+ certified and BCS Business Analysis certified
+- ICA Advanced AML certified, CompTIA Data+ certified and BCS Business Analysis certified
 - See project folder for recent projects